Academics

 Semester-Long Courses

-Students may move from a semester-long Honors or AP level class to a regular level during the first cycle of classes in the semester.
-After the first cycle in the semester, a student may request to move to the mainstream equivalent, only if the same criteria has been met:
+Students may move from a semester-long Honors or AP level class to a regular level during the first two weeks of classes in the semester.
+After the first two weeks in the semester, a student may request to move to the mainstream equivalent, only if the same criteria has been met:

 • The move is recommended by the teacher & counselor, OR